Picture of Dr. Shezad Malik

 The FDA has received many hundreds of reports of adverse events and product problems associated with IVC filters.

-Types of reports include device migration, filter fracture, embolization (movement of the entire filter or fracture fragments to the heart or lungs), perforation of the IVC, and difficulty removing the device.
+Types of reports include device migration, filter fracture, embolization (movement of the entire filter or fracture fragments to the heart or lungs), perforation of the IVC, perforation of the aorta and other major organs and difficulty removing the device.

 The FDA is concerned that retrievable IVC filters, when placed for a short-term risk of pulmonary embolism, are not always removed once the risk subsides.